 Four years of Mojave desert living had taken a toll on Psyche Terry’s skin.
-But that dry skin became the business opportunity she and husband Vontoba Terry took on as they worked on their master’s degrees at UNLV in 2009 (he in economics, she in business administration).
+But that dry skin became the business opportunity she and husband Vontoba Terry took on as they worked on their master’s degrees at UNLV in 2009 (he in economics, she in the Executive MBA program).
 The couple has spent the decade since then developing their multimillion-dollar company, UI Global Brands, headquartered in Frisco, Texas, north of Dallas.

 At the center is their extensive line of natural skin and haircare products called Urban Hydration, the idea for which took shape while they were graduate students.
 Its moisturizing creams and lotions, body washes, shampoos and conditioners are now sold online and at 7,000 retail locations nationwide including Walmart, Target, Macy’s, CVS, JC Penney Salon, TJ Maxx, and Sally Beauty Supply.